-Adjacent to the condo and nestled along the edge of the Grand River, Chinook Pier features a unique collection of stores and eateries, plus a one of Lake Michigan's largest charter fishing fleets.
+Adjacent to the condo and nestled along the edge of the Grand River, Chinook Pier features one of Lake Michigan's largest charter fishing fleets.

 There is also an 18 hole miniature golf course, splash pad, a small waterfront playground, plus an antique steam engine.